 Sometimes, a life situation may not permit you to completely avoid circumstances which trigger negative episodes.
 Examples include a workplace that requires you to work alongside colleagues who influence you negatively.
 In this event, your therapist will arm you with coping mechanisms that gradually allow you to manage incidents so neutral or positive experiences replace the previous negative ones.

 Surprisingly, a lot of people underestimate the benefits of deep breathing to help induce relaxation and distraction from stress.
-Your therapist will introduce this as an active part of your action plan, along with mindfulness, compassion and grounding, specifically to help you manage intense emotions which are difficult to address with a cognitive approach, alone.
+Your therapist will introduce this as an active part of your action plan, along with mindfulness, compassion and grounding, specifically to help you manage intense emotions that are difficult to address with a cognitive approach, alone.

 When CBT Is Not Right For You